+Grade-Point Average

-Grade Point Average A student's academic standing is indicated by the grade point average.
+A student's academic standing is indicated by the grade point average.
 The average is determined by dividing the total number of grade points earned by the total number of credits attempted.
-Courses graded "INC", "WD", and "P" are not computed in determining the grade point ratio.
+Courses graded INC, WD, and P are not computed in determining the grade point ratio.
 A = 4.0; B = 3.0; C = 2.0; D = 1.0; F = 0.
-E.g.,
+Example: